 How much notice do you require?
 The best rule of thumb is to book your entertainment once you've settled on a date and a location.
-Depending on your date, more than a full year of notice is a good idea to guarantee my services.
+Depending on your date, more than 15 months in advance is best to guarantee my services.
 Short notice is okay of course, if your date is still available.
 Keep in mind, weddings require considerable planning and preparation for the job to be done right.
 Friday and Sunday bookings are less in demand, and generally require less notice (unless they fall on a Holiday weekend)..

 How and when can we see you perform?
 Unfortunately, nearly all of my performances are private; nearly all are weddings which are highly personalized--from my attire to my music to my equipment.
 You might not like another bride's style and therefore mine that night.
 I would never invite people in to see me at your event.
 The best thing to do is to set up a time when we can meet.
 This will give you a better idea of what I'm all about, compared to peeking in at someone else's event.
 Plus I offer a ton of client testimonials that are worth reading.

 You have these huge white things in a some of your pictures that look kinda like sails or teepees.
 Do we have to have those?
 No. They are called "scrims" and they're available at your request at no additional charge.
 They are used on speaker and lighting stands and are meant to offer a look that may be a better fit for your event.

 Do you have backup equipment?
 Yes, and it is present at every event.
 As long as there is electricity the show will go on (and for an extra charge I can even provide that too).